TheClockTwister/pyrcrack/Readme.rst

 **Python aircrack-ng bindings**

 PyrCrack is a Python API exposing a common aircrack-ng API.
-As AircrackNg will run in background processes, and produce parseable output both in files and stdout, the most pythonical approach are context managers, cleaning up after
+As AircrackNg will run in background processes, and produce parsable output both in files and stdout, the most pythonical approach are context managers, cleaning up after

 |pypi| |release| |downloads| |python_versions| |pypi_versions| |coverage| |actions|